-This is an intermediate outcome measure intended to assess the proportion of pediatric and adult patients receiving adequate doses of peritoneal dialysis, as indicated by achievement of weekly Kt/V values of ≥1.7 for pediatric patients and ≥1.8 for adult patients.
+This is an intermediate outcome measure intended to assess the proportion of pediatric and adult patients receiving adequate doses of peritoneal dialysis, as indicated by achievement of weekly Kt/V values of \geq 1.7 for pediatric patients and \geq 1.8 for adult patients.
 This measure is based on studies in adult peritoneal dialysis patients because an equivalent evidence base does not exist for children.
 Renal Standing Committee members agreed that when no pediatric-specific data exist, performance measures for adults should serve as the minimum standard.
 Because this is a maintenance measure, and the developer attested that there had been no change in the evidence since its last endorsement, a vote on Evidence was not required.
 The Committee agreed to accept the Evidence rating from the previous review and indicated that there is a sufficient performance gap to warrant measurement.
 This measure was reviewed by NQF's Scientific Methods Panel (SMP); the SMP found the measure to have met NQF's standards for reliability and validity, and the Renal Standing Committee accepted the SMP's ratings.
-This measure is in use in the Centers for Medicare & Medicaid Services's (CMS) Dialysis Facility Compare (DFC) Program; in addition, the measure is included as part of a composite measure of dialysis adequacy used in the ESRD Quality Improvement Program (ESRD QIP).
+This measure is in use in the Dialysis Facility Compare; in addition, the measure is included as part of a composite measure of dialysis adequacy used in the ESRD QIP.